SanderMertens/bake/README.md

 sources | list(string) | List of paths that contain source files.
 Default is `src`.
 The `$SOURCES` rule is substituted with this value. includes | list(string) | List of paths that contain include files. use_generated_api | bool | For managed projects only.
-For each project in `use`, add a project with id `$project/$language`, if it exists.
+For each project in `use`, add a project with id `$project/$language`, if it exists. keep_binary | bool | Do not clean binary files when doing bake clean.
+When a binary for the target platform is present, bake will skip the project.
+To force a rebuild, a user has to explicitly use the `bake rebuild` command.

 ### Template Functions
 Bake property values may contain calls to template functions, which in many cases allows project configuration files to be more generic or less complex.
 Template functions take the following form: